-THE INTERNSHIP IN COMMUNITY COUNSELING
+INTERNSHIP IN MENTAL HEALTH COUNSELING

-The purpose of this document is to provide guidelines for the internship in counseling for use by interns, their university trainers, and their on-site supervisors.
+The section provides guidelines for the internship in counseling for use by interns, their university trainers, and their on-site supervisors.
 This purpose will be achieved through the discussion of four points:

 - 1. The purpose and philosophy of the internship. - 2.
 The place of the internship in the graduate program. - 3.
 The requirements of the internship. - 4.
 The responsibilities of the intern, the trainer, and the supervisor.